kaikue/KittenBoat/README.md

 			- ✔ starfish cultist
 			- *mermaid?*- tells you about hidden treasure
 			- *?*- sells map?
-			- *?*- mad scientist operating jelly zapper (farm piranhas for gold)
+			- chameleon- mad scientist operating jelly zapper (farm piranhas for gold)
+				- I hate piranhas so freakin much!!!
+				- That's why I built this giant laser!
+To blow them all up!
+				- If you help blow up 5 piranhas I'll give you a reward!
+				- [retalk] Remember, 5 piranhas!
+Zap em with the laser!!!
+				- [complete] Ahh, the beautiful smell of fried piranha!
+				- Thanks pal!
+Help yourself to this treasure!
+				- [complete retalk] Feel free to keep killing piranhas if you want!
+				- [killed jellyfish] Uhh... what just happened?
 			- *monkey*- dances directions of gems
 			- ~~*wizard?*- I am the wizard!
 Don't touch my Orb!~~
 	- progression